javierdalma8588/Procedural_generated_map/README.md

 # Procedural_generated_map

+Catrina's Plight developed on Unity 5 using C# by Javier Dalma.

 On this repository you can see the code I did to create a procedural generated map using Unity 5, it has some limitation as it only works with basic shapes of room as I used a 2d matrix to build it.

 Please take a look at the Room Scheme.PDF document to understand more about how the level generator works and what kind of mazes you could get.